 How can I nominate a site for inclusion in the Endangered Places List?

 It’s easy!
 Fill out the online nomination form here.

 How are endangered places selected for inclusion in the List?

-Nominations are reviewed by National Trust staff and chosen in consultation with subject matter experts across the country.
+Nominations are reviewed by National Trust staff and additions to the list are chosen in consultation with local community stakeholders and subject matter experts.
 There is limited space on the list, and not all nominated places can be included.

 How long will listed sites remain on the Endangered Places List?

 Sites will remain on the list until their endangered status is resolved.